sacry-/sacry-.github.io/_posts/2017-08-05-5-machine-learning-with-spark.md

 {% endhighlight %}

 The accuracy is around 80%, the best accuracy that can be predicted without feeding in prior knowledge about the passengers is around 82%.
 We only used 3 of the 20 variables to predict it though.
 Seems reasonable.

+### Wrap up

+In this post we have seen how Spark can be leveraged to classify the survival data of the Titanic.
+While the algorithms are very solid and could be - in theory - executed completely in parallel, they are not state of the art.
+Connecting Spark with libraries like Tensorflow is a non trivial task that could cover several blog posts alone.
+In context of large data collections Spark is a good option as long as the computational servers have enough RAM.

 ### Sources